het-tanis/prolug-labs/Automation-Labs/Unit4_Admin_Commands/step1/text.md

 ### Lab Activities

+LAB IS STILL IN PROGRESS, NOT COMPLETED YET

 This lab is designed as part of a larger set of instruction that is free from the Professional Linux Users Group (ProLUG).
 The lab book for this course can be found here: https://professionallinuxusersgroup.github.io/course-books/pcae/unitindex

 You have found yourself in a bash shell.
 You are trying to better understand inventories so you can run your automations by inputting values given to you from other parts of your organization.